Globalization? Trade War? A Counterbalance Perspective: A Network-based Social Welfare Function

+Therefore, the double-edged counterbalance suggests that a carrot-and-stick approach would better leverage country $i$'s position in the trade system when dealing with its trade partner $j$.
+The key trade-off lies in determining how much assistance or contestation to provide to $j$ without sacrificing national interests while potentially increasing $\pi_i$.

-Thus, $i$'s trade-off is how much it should assist or contest $j$ without sacrificing its own interests.
-Moreover, in the above inflow equation, $i$ absorbs authority from other countries through direct influences.
-It derives more authority from influential trading partners than from non-influential ones, other things being equal.
-It also derives more authority from countries on which it has a large direct influence, other things being equal.
-On the other hand, $i$ also contributes to other countries as seen from the outflow equation
+We can conceptualize $\pi_i$ as a container or pool within the dynamics of counterbalance equilibrium, where comparative and competitive advantages serve as the primary forces driving the flows.
+In the inflow equation Eq.~(\ref{eq:power_in}), country $i$ accumulates or absorbs authority from other countries through its direct influences.
+It gains more authority from influential trade partners (i.e., when $\pi_j$ is large) than from less influential ones, all else being equal.
+Additionally, it derives more authority from countries on which it exerts significant direct influence (i.e., when $P_{ji}$ is large), again holding other factors constant.
+As shown in Figure~\ref{fig:dynamics_flow}, country $i$ imports goods from $j$ through the right column, and thus authority flows from $j$ to $i$ along the same column.